fmorriso/angular-tutorial-homes/README.md

         `ng new homes-app --style=scss`

+1. I like to keep HTML and CSS (or SCSS in my particular case) __**completely separate**__, not commingled as shown in the videos.
-1. I configured WebStorm to generate single quotes around HTML tag attributes instead of double-quotes by:
+1. I configured `WebStorm` to generate single quotes around HTML tag attributes instead of double-quotes by:
    1. Go to Settings/Preferences:
    1. Open the settings via File > Settings (Windows/Linux) or WebStorm > Preferences (macOS).
    1. Search for HTML Code Style:
-   1. Navigate to Editor > Code Style > HTML.
+   1. Navigate to `Editor > Code Style > HTML`.
-   1. Change Quote Style: In the "Other" tab, look for the Attribute quotes setting and select Single.
+   1. Change Quote Style: In the `"Other"` tab, look for the Attribute `quotes` setting and select `Single`.
    1. Apply Changes: Click Apply and then OK.

 1. As part of Video #4, you have to use the short URL mentioned in that video to go get the CSS styles for the various components